-QLI is a post-hospital residential rehabilitation facility for individuals who have sustained brain injuries, spinal cord injuries, chronic pain, physical disabilities, and other central nervous system dysfunction.
+QLI is a post-hospital inpatient rehabilitation facility for individuals who have sustained brain injuries, spinal cord injuries, chronic pain, and other central nervous system dysfunction.
 At QLI, an intern's career path is impacted both by the clinical training and the unique corporate culture of one of the premiere rehabilitation facilities in the country.
 Although clinical models and organizational cultures are often distinct considerations, at QLI they are viewed as inextricably intertwined.
-Six times voted the Best Place to Work in Omaha, QLI provides both a rich clinical experience and an opportunity to engage in a most unique organizational culture.
+Seven times voted the Best Place to Work in Omaha, QLI provides both a rich clinical experience and an opportunity to engage in a most unique organizational culture.
 Simply put, we are a non-profit corporation with the sole purpose of providing the highest quality rehabilitative care possible.
-In this role, QLI has developed a national reputation as a provider of post-hospital rehabilitation services serving patients from over 37 states over the past several years.
+In this role, QLI has developed a national reputation as a provider of post-hospital rehabilitation services serving patients from over 42 states and 3 countries over the past several years.

 Internship Faculty and Supervision

-The internship faculty comprises three doctoral level psychologists.
+The internship faculty comprises three doctoral-level an licensed psychologists.
 Our psychologists come from backgrounds of rehabilitation psychology, clinical neuropsychology, and school psychology.
-Primary supervision is provided by Dr. Jeff Snell and Dr. Wendy Sully, with secondary supervision and consultation provided by Dr. Kiely Madhavan.
+Primary supervision is provided by Dr. Jeff Snell and Dr. Kathy Dervin, with secondary supervision and consultation provided by Dr. Wendy Sully.
 The intern's experience is not organized on a traditional rotation basis, but is focused on the development of neuropsychological practice tailored to the needs and goals of each student.
-Interns are provided supervision by licensed psychologists; a minimum of two hours weekly of individual supervision and one hour weekly of group supervision.
+Interns are provided supervision by licensed psychologists; a minimum of two hours weekly of individual supervision and two hours weekly of group or other individual supervision.
 Because all of our psychologists are "on-site," the opportunity for supervision and consultation exists throughout the learning opportunities that the ongoing provision of care in this environment affords.
 Based on QLI’s need and intern interests, a variety of additional clinical supervision opportunities with other professionals exist.

 This program is best described as an internship in neuropsychology and rehabilitation psychology.
 The internship training conforms to Houston Conference Guidelines requirements for clinical neuropsychology, and includes aspects of assessment, treatment and interventions, consultation, research, and teaching and supervision within the training year.
 QLI’s unique funding structure allows for co-treatment across disciplines for the complex needs addressed within our rehabilitation program.
-In addition to the didactic opportunities at QLI, interns participate in monthly didactic experience across the NICPP (visiting all sites throughout the year), and supervised clinical and research experience presented is specific to each site within the consortium.
+In addition to the didactic opportunities at QLI, interns participate in monthly didactic experience across the NICPP (visiting other sites throughout the year as part of the monthly consortium meetings and in individualized site visits), and supervised clinical and research experience presented is specific to each site within the consortium.
 Interns at QLI carry a caseload of residents and are supervised in their work with assessment, individual and family psychotherapeutic and psychoeducational services, collaborative consultation, staff development training, family systems work, and curriculum development.
-Interns have the tremendous opportunity to work in an interdisciplinary setting with outstanding individuals in disciplines of Physical Therapy, Life Skills, Speech-Language Pathology, Family Services, Occupational Therapy, Nursing, Psychiatry, Discharge Coordination, Vocational Services, Life Path Services, and others.
+Interns have the tremendous opportunity to work in an interdisciplinary setting with outstanding individuals in disciplines of Physical Therapy, Life Skills, Speech-Language Pathology, Family Services, Occupational Therapy, Nursing, Psychiatry, Physiatry, Discharge Coordination, Vocational Services, Life Path Services, and others.

-QLI’s beautiful 60-acre campus includes residential rehabilitation for 56 individuals, an assisted living facility with 52 private apartments, and a 73-room long-term care facility.
-Although the opportunity exists to be involved in any aspects of QLI’s clinical operations, the role of the intern is primarily focused on the residential rehabilitation services.
+QLI’s beautiful 60-acre campus includes inpatient rehabilitation for 60 individuals, an assisted living facility with 52 private apartments, and a 73-room long-term care facility.
+Although the opportunity exists to be involved in any aspects of QLI’s clinical operations, the role of the intern is primarily focused on the inpatient rehabilitation services.
 QLI serves residents who have ongoing rehabilitation needs as a result of brain injury, spinal cord injury, chronic pain, and stroke.
-Given the combination of the residential nature of our facility and frequent short-term acute brain injury rehabilitation patients, we encounter the broadest spectrum of behavioral health problems.
+Given the combination of the inpatient nature of our facility and frequent short-term acute brain injury rehabilitation patients, we encounter the broadest spectrum of behavioral health problems.
 We commonly deal with anxiety and depression as it relates to adjustment following injury, and there is extensive opportunity to work with families, as they too have been affected by whatever injury brings their loved one to our campus.
-QLI recently completed a 14-apartment Family Housing unit to provide a convenient temporary residence while their family member is in treatment.
+QLI also has a 14-apartment Family Housing unit to provide a convenient temporary residence while their family member is in treatment.
 At any given time we may serve individuals who present with a variety of medical and psychiatric co-morbid diagnoses.

 We believe that QLI offers a rich and exciting internship training opportunity for doctoral candidates.
 Please contact Dr. Snell if you have any questions or would like to have additional information.